matthewlimm/matthewlim.me/README.md

 ![Upload Website](https://github.com/matthewlimm/matthewjlim.com/actions/workflows/front-end-cicd.yml/badge.svg)

-This is my attempt at cloud resume challenge in AWS.
-What is Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
-The project was published by Forrest Brazeal.
+This project represents my implementation of the Cloud Resume Challenge, a comprehensive AWS-based portfolio initiative.
+[The Cloud Resume Challenge](https://cloudresumechallenge.dev/), conceived by Forrest Brazeal, is a multi-faceted technical exercise designed to validate and showcase proficiency in core cloud computing competencies essential for cloud engineering roles.
+This hands-on project encompasses infrastructure as code, serverless architecture, CI/CD pipelines, and modern web development practices, serving as a practical demonstration of end-to-end cloud solution design and deployment capabilities.

 ## Architecture